yara-selim/DevOps-Challenge/README.md

-NodeIS application with MongoDB server
+NodeJS application with MongoDB server
+ -minikube is used to set up a cluster on local machine